 I pursued postdoctoral training in the structural biophysics lab of Prof. Dr. Christian Spahn at the Charité-Universitätsmedizin Berlin – experts in multiparticle cryo-electron microscopy, a technique leading the "resolution revolution" in structural analysis.
 By solving the first structure of active protein synthesis complexes in the nervous system, we investigated mechanisms of translation control at near-atomic resolution during brain development.
 My structural work incorporates analyses like RNAseq/RiboSeq, pSILAC Mass Spec, and Click Chemistry to paint a highly integrative picture of neurodevelopmental protein synthesis.

 I recently completed a MD/PhD dual doctoral degree in the Rutgers–Princeton Universities Physician-Scientist Program in the USA.
 The goal of this unique interdisciplinary training is to develop the perspective and skillset of both a physician and scientist.
 My PhD research in the lab of Dr. Mladen-Roko Rasin at Rutgers University analyzed mRNA translation in the developing brain with a focus on RNA-binding proteins and ribosomal complexes.
 Our work concentrated on optimizations for ex vivo analysis of this dynamic cellular environment, including methods in RNA/protein biochemistry, molecular biology, RNAseq, and Mass Spec.
 We found that mRNA translation in the neocortex is highly dynamic, under the control of modular ribosomal complexes.
-For more about my clinical work, click storm above.
+For more about my clinical work, click red hook above.

 Matthew L. Kraushar, PhD, MD